 Omaha is a vibrant, attractive city that provides all the amenities of a much larger metropolitan area and yet, is family oriented and friendly.
 Omaha boasts an attractively low cost of living that is 19 percent less than the national average.
-Learn more about Omaha in this short CNN video.
+This video provides a nice overview of Omaha.

 The city of Omaha has a great energy!
 The art scene is thriving, the night life is hopping.
 Residents in Omaha enjoy arts, entertainment, cultural events, museum exhibits, ethnic and heritage festivals, sports and special events.